jasonsbarr/SimplyJavaScript/1-computers-programming-and-javascript/0-getting-started.md

 I'm going to explain some computer science concepts, starting at a very basic level, to help things make more big-picture sense once we start programming in earnest.

+I'll also include examples in JavaScript, the language we'll be using throughout the series, of some of the concepts I discuss here.
+Don't worry if you don't understand them; that will come as we get into the programming part!

 ### Computing

 To make a very long story very, *very* short, **computing** is basically the act of calculating the solution to a problem, whether the problem is mathematical, scientific, literary, or of some other domain.[^1]